 - Consider engaging the press, your local MP or starting an online petition.

-- Online accessibility issues encountered with public sector websites (e.g. local authorities) or private sector websites (e.g. online retailors or banks) should be escalated to the EASS.
+Online accessibility issues encountered with public sector websites (e.g. local authorities) or private sector websites (e.g. online retailers or banks) should be escalated to the EASS.

-Paul Smyth is the Web Accessibility Disability Sector Champion for UK Government and Head of Digital Accessibility for Barclays, where he is responsible for ensuring that the bank’s digital services work for everyone, including disabled customers & colleagues.
+Paul Smyth is the Web Accessibility Disability Sector Champion for UK Government and Head of Digital Accessibility for Barclays.
 Views expressed in this article are his own.

 Contribute an article